-Pap smears (柏氏抹片), also known as the Pap test, Cervical Smear , are an effective preventative measure for women against cervical cancer.
-According to the World Health Organization, the Pap smear is the only test used in large populations that have been shown to reduce cervical cancer incidence and mortality.[1]
-This article aims to answer many of the common questions and concerns regarding Pap smears.
+Pap smears (柏氏抹片), also known as the Pap test (巴氏涂片) or cervical Smear, are an effective preventative measure for women against cervical cancer.
+According to the World Health Organisation, the Pap smear is the only test used in large populations that has been shown to reduce cervical cancer incidence and mortality.[1]
+This article aims to answer many common questions and concerns regarding Pap smears.

 What is a Pap smear?

-The test is considered an efficient tool for routine cervical screening by proficiently detecting the presence of abnormalities on a woman’s cervical tissue.
-At OT&P, we also offer pap smear for domestic helpers.
+The test is considered an efficient tool for routine cervical screening because it proficiently detects the presence of abnormalities in a woman’s cervical tissue.
+At OT&P, we also offer pap smears for domestic helpers.

 Is a Pap smear test painful?